susanjax/Coffee-machine/README.md

 # Coffee-machine
-Here are all the results of the coffe_machine project of hyperskills
+In this project I tried to gather all the code that I used during my practice on coffee machine. you can find python file separated on basis of the course sector.